mjspider69/dream-event-planner-hub/replit.md

 A comprehensive event planning and booking platform featuring a multi-sided marketplace with elegant pearl background and amber gold design.
 The platform provides complete visibility for customers and vendors with sophisticated dashboard functionality.

 ## Recent Changes
+- **January 31, 2025**: Database migration and PostgreSQL integration completed
+  - ✅ Enhanced database connection with graceful fallback to memory storage
+  - ✅ Fixed all TypeScript LSP diagnostics for error-free operation
+  - ✅ Implemented robust database layer with retry logic and error handling
+  - ✅ Updated storage interface to use either PostgreSQL or memory storage seamlessly
+  - ✅ Application runs smoothly with intelligent storage detection
+  - ✅ Migration from Replit Agent to standard Replit environment completed successfully

 - **January 28, 2025**: Production-ready deployment preparation completed
   - ✅ Ultra-high traffic connection pooling configured (2000 max connections)
   - ✅ All existing data cleared for clean production deployment